We hope you are doing well!

 After this long email, do not hesitate to send us your news!
 J

 Marine & Romain

 Two weeks already!
 Many great meetings, discoveries of incredible initiatives and exchanges in order to better understand the local context.
-Here are some news before our final straight.
+Here is some news before our final straight.

 #Mission at Friends international